MRZER00/Projects-Udacity/Projects-Web-Advanced/README.md

 it's a fast server capable of storing, creating thumbnails, and saving them after modification is required on the client side.

 ## Creat Api Storefront
+This is a backend API built by Nodejs for an online store.
+It exposes a RESTful API that will be used by the frontend developer on the frontend.

 ## Hosting App Udagram Full-Stack
 This project is in a separate repository and this link